Welepy-dev/minishell/README.md

 # Dependencies

 * readline

 You can build readline for `ubuntu` with the command `sudo apt-get install libreadline-dev`

 # Minishell

-My implementation of shell based on bash, made with C.
+My implementation of a shell, based on bash, made with C.

 It was assigned to me and my partner to build a custom shell with C using bash as an inspiration.

+If for some reason this is the first time hearing about shell or bash, here is the definition by [Wikipedia](https://en.wikipedia.org/wiki/Unix_shell):

+A Unix-shell is a command line user interface for Unix-like operating systems.

+Shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.

+It is called a shell because it allows the user to access and modify data, through commands,and signals while surrounding the system's kernel for safety.

 #### These are the features the shell needs to have: